Jomsaruj/refactoring/README.md

-This project provide information about refactoring and demonstrates how to refactor [SecretMEMO](https://github.com/Jomsaruj/PA4-SecretMEMO) application, using refactoring techniques that are not covered in class.
+This project provide information about refactoring and demonstrates how to refactor [SecretMEMO](https://github.com/Jomsaruj/PA4-SecretMEMO) application, using refactoring techniques.

 This project is a part of [Individual Software Process 01219245](https://cpske.github.io/ISP/) course at at [Kasetsart University](https://ku.ac.th/th).